MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v3.0.0/Set-AzureAffinityGroup.md

 ### Example 1: Modify an affinity group
 ```
-PS C:\>Set-AzureAffinityGroup -Name "South01" -Label "SouthUSProduction" -Description "Production applications for Southern US locations"
+PS C:\> Set-AzureAffinityGroup -Name "South01" -Label "SouthUSProduction" -Description "Production applications for Southern US locations"
 ```

-This command modifies the label of the affinity group named South01 to be SouthUSProduction The command also modifies the description.
+This command modifies the label of the affinity group named South01 to be SouthUSProduction.
+The command also modifies the description.

 ## PARAMETERS